-- 1. Introduce the notion of a passport, the benefits of pupils producing their own, eg, to celebrate their achievements at primary school and to communicate to their new teachers at secondary school - 2.
-Advise pupils about how much control they will retain over its distribution whether it will be sent to their Year 7 pastoral care teacher and whether other people will see it - 3.
+- 1. Introduce the notion of a passport, the benefits of pupils producing their own, eg, to celebrate their achievements in EYFS and KS1 and to communicate to their new teachers in KS2 - 2.
+Advise pupils about how much control they will retain over its distribution whether it will be sent to their Year 3 teacher and whether other people will see it - 3.
 Be aware that passports can contain personal information about family characteristics, illnesses, etc. Decide in advance what type of confidentiality is desirable for your pupils - 4.
-Provide support to pupils as needed they could design their own using a computer - 5.
-Where pupil has agreed their passport may be forwarded to their new school, this document can be sent as a part of the SENCo to SENCo paperwork exchange.
+Provide support to pupils as needed they could design their own using a computer or photography - 5.
+This document can be handed over as a part of the Teacher to Teacher paperwork and briefing exchange.